 Place the dough in a lightly greased medium-sized bowl, cover the bowl, and let the dough rise for 90 minutes, gently deflating it, pulling the edges into the center, and turning it over after 45 minutes.
 Deflating the dough redistributes and aerates the yeast, which helps it grow.

 Note: A long, slow rise is an excellent way to develop flavor in simple breads like this baguette.
 As yeast grows, it releases organic acids and alcohol, both of which are flavor carriers.
-If desired, reduce the yeast in the dough to 1 teaspoon and allow the dough to rise for three hours (rather than two) at cool room temperature (around 68°F).
+If desired, reduce the yeast in the dough to 1 teaspoon and allow the dough to rise for three hours (rather than 90 minutes) at cool room temperature (around 68°F).
 Deflate it twice — once at the one-hour mark, and again at two hours.

 Turn the dough out onto a lightly greased work surface.
 Divide it into three equal pieces.